 Supporting Neurodiversity through Adaptive Programming (SNAP) is a developmentally appropriate movement education – based embedded curriculum offered to children and youth experiencing disability in the Niagara region.

-Formally known as the Special Needs Activity Program, at SNAP our participants health, safety and well-being is our first priority.
+Formerly known as the Special Needs Activity Program, at SNAP our participants health, safety and well-being is our first priority.

 Our trained student volunteers work with youth who require one-on-one support (and in some cases two-to-one support).